avinassh/blag/content/about.md

 summary: "Some Stuff About Me"
 ---

-Hey there👋 I am Avinash.
+Hey there👋 I am v.
 I work at [Turso Database](https://turso.tech/).
 I am interested in databases, message queues, and distributed systems in general.
 I am learning Rust and building an [educational project](https://github.com/avinassh/py-caskdb/) that aims to teach anyone building a KV Store by passing tests.

 #### Standing invitation
 If you want to talk software, I want to talk to you.
 Drop me a message. <small>Inspired by [patio11](https://www.kalzumeus.com/standing-invitation/).</small>